-And because of that, in Europe, wine and beer are almost as affordable as water.
+And because of that, in European culture, wine and beer are almost as affordable as water.
 In Czechia, beer is actually cheaper than water.

 (Of course, this isn’t true in Scandinavia, where a beer costs about the same as a small car.
 Could that be why Scandinavians are so depressed?).

-In much of Europe, drinking is done daily, but in a regulated way.
+In many European cultures, drinking is done daily, but in a regulated way.
 With our Italian friends, we might drink three bottles of beer between four people on an average night.
 In Europe, drinking a little alcohol every day doesn’t mean you’re an alcoholic (like it does at home), it just means you’re human.

 What do you think, North Americans?
 Might we be a little happier if we dropped the judgement and started drinking a little more?

 In Paris, we stayed in an apartment in Saint Germain des Prés.
 Less than a block away there was a wine store, a cheese store, a meat shop, and a produce store.
-There were two boulangerie in the SAME building we stayed in and other friends complained (only half joking) that they had to cross the street to buy fresh bread.
+There were two boulangeries in the SAME building we stayed in and our Paris-based friends complained (only half joking) that they had to cross the street to buy fresh bread.